South Korea is a country in Southeast Asia with a long, interesting history and hospitable culture.

 Seoul, South Korea

-Busan is the second largest city in South Korea and is its economic, cultural, education centre.
+Busan is the second-largest city in South Korea and is its economic, cultural, education center.
 It is also the 9th busiest port in the world.
 A popular choice for conventions and sports, it has hosted prestigious, international, sporting events like the FIFA World Cup and the Asian World Games (2002).
-For those who simply can´t get enough shopping, it also has the world´s largest shopping centre!
-Another of its claims to fame is Haeundae Beach which is one of a string of very beautiful beaches along this stunning coastline, and might remind you a little of the beaches in the south of France.
+For those who simply can´t get enough shopping, it also has the world´s largest shopping center!
+Another of its claims to fame is Haeundae Beach which is one of a string of very beautiful beaches along this stunning coastline and might remind you a little of the beaches in the south of France.
 Secluded it is not, but its many famous temples and historic monuments make it a popular destination for excursions out of Seoul.
 Another city on UNESCO´s list of World Heritage Sites is Gyeongju, which was once the capital of the country under the Silla Dynasty, one of the three kingdom´s of ancient Korea from the 1st century BC until the 7th century AD.
-It is also known as the”museum without walls” as there is just so much to see in this area, including archaeological excavations.
+It is also known as the” museum without walls” as there is just so much to see in this area, including archaeological excavations.

 Jeju Island, sometimes referred to as South Korea´s Hawaii, is the perfect place to escape from the heat of the city for a couple of days.
 It can be reached by ferry or plane from Seoul, and has become a popular honeymoon destination.
 There are direct flights from a number of Asian cities such as Tokyo, Osaka, Beijing and Shanghai or any of the larger airports serving domestic routes within Korea.
 It hosts approx. 15 million visitors a year and, in past years, 80% of them were Chinese although for various reasons this is declining.
 Although the island is packed with museums and theme parks, many come to enjoy the unique, volcanic landscape around its huge volcano, Hallasan, in the middle of the island.
 It also has a 224 sq. km. tropical rainforest which is now a national park, a stunning coastline, beaches, waterfalls and the longest lava tunnel/tube caves in the world.
 The island has no less than three UNESCO World Heritage Sites.
 15 million visitors can´t be wrong!